confluentinc/workshop-tableflow-databricks/labs/LAB5_stream_processing/LAB5.md

 Follow these steps to navigate to the *Flink Compute Pool* that you spun up earlier with Terraform:

-1. Click on your workshop environment link
+1. Click on your workshop environment link in the navigation breadcrumbs
 2. Click on the `Flink` menu item in the left-side navigation

    ![Flink Compute Pools](images/confluent_environment_flink.png)